QubesOS/qubes-doc/configuration/salt.md

         - netvm: sys-firewall

 Note that `name:` is a matcher, ie. it says the domain which properties will be manipulated is called `salt-test2`.
-The implies that you currently cannot rename domains this way.
+This implies that you currently cannot rename domains this way.

 ### qvm.service